-As required by Provision E.5.b.(1).(d) of the Municipal Permit, the Authority is required to reduce pollutants in storm water discharges to the MEP and prohibit NSWDs associated with over-irrigation and the application, storage, and disposal of pesticides, herbicides, and fertilizers from municipal and commercial facilities and areas to the storm drain system, and implement BMPs.
+As required by Provision E.5.b.(1).(d) of the Municipal Permit, the Authority is required to reduce pollutants in storm water discharges to the MEP and prohibit non-storm water discharges associated with the application, storage, and disposal of pesticides, herbicides, and fertilizers from municipal and commercial facilities and areas to the storm drain system, and implement BMPs.
 Important municipal and commercial areas and activities associated with these potential pollutants at SAN include municipal facility structures and buildings, landscaped areas, and commercial areas and activities.
 This section and Section 7.7.3 discuss these potential pollutant sources and the BMPs implemented by the Authority to reduce or eliminate impacts of pollutants on the storm drain system.